SCHALLER LIFTS PROVIDENCE PAST MERRIMACK IN OVERTIME, 3-2

-Senior forward Tim Schaller scored the game-winner for the Friars
+Senior forward Tim Schaller scores 4:23 into overtime for Friars

 NORTH ANDOVER, MA - The Merrimack hockey team was defeated on Friday night in front of the home crowd of 2,227 people at Lawler Arena in overtime by the score of 3-2.